anastasiaserguta/anastasiaserguta/README.md

   </div>
 </div>

+About me:
+- 🔭 I’m a junior Python developer.
+- 🌱 I’m currently immersed in the study of multithreading and FastAPI.
+- 📫 How to reach me: In addition to the links above, you can email me - anastasia.serguta@gmail.com
+- 😄 Fun fact: The profile picture was drawn by me in Paint.

 <!--
 **anastasiaserguta/anastasiaserguta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->